tinashdj/Tableau-Project/SaaS Cohort Analysis.md

 **1. How much CAC to acquire each user?
 (Active Users 4,258)**

-- Since we have 4,258 active accounts, to acquire each account we need divide $65,000 / 4,258 = $15,26 CAC
+- Since we have 4,258 active accounts, to acquire each account we need divide $65,000 / 4,258 = $15,26 CAC.

 **2. Is it profitable to have CAC like this?**

 -	Using this calculation

-We can use CLV formula to estimate our expected revenue per user
+We can use CLV formula to estimate our expected revenue per user.

 CLV = (Average Order Value * Margin) / Churn Rate
        = ($20 * 80%) / 73%
        = $20,95

--	Our CAC is $15 and estimated average CLV is $20
+-	Our CAC is $15 and estimated average CLV is $20.

 -	We use rule thumb ratio CLV:CAC is 3:1, therefore our CLV is not good enough.

--	Company can’t conduct marketing campaign with high budget, because it will lead to revenue loss
+-	Company can’t conduct marketing campaign with high budget, because it will lead to revenue loss.

 **3. What is overall best strategy for the company condition?**

--	Company can focus on short-term strategy to increase their revenue retention rate and CLV
+-	Company can focus on short-term strategy to increase their revenue retention rate and CLV.

--	Create typically cheap product & easy to launch product to boost short term revenue
+-	Create typically cheap product & easy to launch product to boost short term revenue.

--	E.g., Digital Templates or Themes for ecommerce store / Digital Guides or Courses
+-	E.g., Digital Templates or Themes for ecommerce store / Digital Guides or Courses.

--	If the company succeed to increase CLV, they can slightly focus on long-term strategy (user growth)
+-	If the company succeed to increase CLV, they can slightly focus on long-term strategy (user growth).

 **Further Analysis Recommendations**

 -	Based on the data we analyzed, we found the data pattern is not clearly visible in the descriptive analysis, it’s probably because:

-- The data itself, bad sampling, need larger sample size, or it’s not the latest data
+  > The data itself, bad sampling, need larger sample size, or it’s not the latest data

-- Level of analysis, we probably can leverage our insights through higher level of analysis (e.g. diagnostic / predictive)
+  > Level of analysis, we probably can leverage our insights through higher level of analysis (e.g. diagnostic / predictive)